tjknoth/cse130-web/lectures/00-hello.md

 ## Your Resources

-- Discussion section: Fri 5pm, same Zoom link
+- Discussion section: Thu 5pm, same Zoom link
 - Office hours
     - every day, check calendar
     - I expect you to come to my office hours at least once this quarter
+    - I'll send a form to sign up
 - Piazza
     - we answer during work hours
 - **No text**